 You may think an identity theft hacker may not notice you.
 That’s not true.
 The ways identity thieves pick their targets are more about accessibility.
 They don’t care about your financial situation.
 Cybercriminals look for weak spots in personal financial security and privacy they can exploit for profit.
 Too often, the way we find we’ve been financially hacked is when credit report errors are revealed.
-It’s never at a good time, either; most often it occurs when we’re about to seek credit for a home mortgage, car personal loan.
+It’s never at a good time, either.
+Most often it occurs when we’re about to seek credit for a home mortgage, car or personal loan.

 Finding a Credit Report Error: How Did Cybercriminals Find You?

 Social media is one of the main sources for cybercriminals looking for identity theft victims.
 Most of us became at-home workers or unemployed during the COVID-19 pandemic.